Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_practice_lecture.md

             pass
 ```

 Now that we have a place to store the counts that we come across while looping through our lines we can start writing the body of our loop.
 Here's a place where our workflow could diverge.
-We could start writing code inside the body of our loop and later figure out what of that code completed a specific, indepent tast, or we could recognize that what we're about to do in the loop is it's own distict task, updating our counts with the info from a line, and start writing a function now.
-Let's go with the latter option since we've seen plently of examples of turning existing code into a function.
+We could start writing code inside the body of our loop and later figure out what of that code completed a specific, independent task, or we could recognize that what we're about to do in the loop is it's own distinct task, updating our counts with the info from a line, and start writing a function now.
+Let's go with the latter option since we've seen plenty of examples of turning existing code into a function.

 So what does this process look like?
 We don't have any code to put into a function, what are we supposed to do?
 Consider though that we didn't have any code when we started writing `create_report()`, but we started writing it anyways!
 Lets do something like that here but this time realize that we're tasked with identifying the function that we're trying to write.
 To do this let's think about what we want to do inside the loop, we said it above, we're "updating our counts with the info from" the current line.

 Let's start a function with an appropriate name now, knowing that it's going to need `line` and `counts_dict` passed to it.
-The first, `lines`, will be neccessary because the line we're analyzing changes each iteration of the loop; the second, `counts_dict` is necessary because it's keeping track of all the counts and therefore needs to be accessible for update while `line` is being processed.
-Thinking things through in this way makes is easy to write out a function defintion.
+The first, `lines`, will be necessary because the line we're analyzing changes each iteration of the loop; the second, `counts_dict` is necessary because it's keeping track of all the counts and therefore needs to be accessible for update while `line` is being processed.
+Thinking things through in this way makes is easy to write out a function definition.

 ```python
 def update_counts(line, counts_dict):